xavierforestier/CRS309-Fans/README.md

 ## Plan
 ### DC convertor
 ![DC-DC convertor](images/DC-DC.png)
+DC to DC converter is a 4x4cm PCB

-We will unsoldered the two white Vin and Vout connectors and replace it by wires to breadboard.
+We will unsoldered the two white Vin and Vout connectors and replace it by wires to main PCB.
-One connector will be reused / resoldered to breadboard.
+One connector will be reused / resoldered to gridboard for 12V Vin..
 ### PCB
 ![PCB](images/PCB.png)